Shanghai Disneyland

 WORTH A VISIT?

 The fireworks weren’t exceptional, but this doesn’t change my overall opinion: Shanghai Disneyland is an outstanding theme park.
-It’s actually hard to believe that it opened less than 8 years ago.
+It’s actually hard to believe that it only opened 10 years ago.
 This is a mature park with enough rides and shows to fill an entire day.
 I love the park’s experimental layout, the huge themed lands and the rides.
 Some of those rides even count as the best Disney has ever created.
 TRON is a monumental roller coaster, Roaring Rapids may be the world’s best rapid river and Imagineers have rewritten dark ride history with Pirates of the Caribbean.
 Even smaller rides like Peter Pan’s Flight got some exciting touches in Disney’s newest park.

 How about the people?
 Cast Members are very friendly, but how well-behaved are the guests visiting this park?
 You might have heard crazy stories about arrogant and shameless park visitors, but believe me: these stories aren’t true.
 In general, people are nice and line cutting isn’t as common as it is at Disneyland Paris.
 People seem to come here to have a good time, just like we did.
 And they appreciate the Disney quality, just like we do.